 This module was developed as a refresher session for new operators 6 months to 1 year into the job of transit operator.
-The aim of this module is to review the keys and core elements of the core modules and assist new operators with on the job customer service issues they have encountered.
+The aim of this module is to review the key and core elements of the core modules and assist new operators with on-the-job customer service issues they have encountered.
 This module is an excellent support for new operators in transferring training skills and knowledge from the classroom to the daily job.
 It provides an opportunity to clarify issues that have come up since training and reinforce positive customer service strategies.

 Advanced customer service training for experienced operators

 This module is intended to review and refresh customer service skills with experienced operators, with a focus on how customers and the service they require has changed along with many other aspects of transit.
-The module reviews the customer service objectives and keys in the 4 Core Modules and relates them to the operators' current experiences.
+The module reviews the customer service objectives and keys in the 4 core Mmdules and relates them to the operator's current experiences.
 The goal is to reinforce positive service practices and a strong set of customer service values to keep service skills and strategies fresh in the minds of employees.

 Transit Ambassador train-the-trainer: Transit Vision 2040 modules – Accelerating a new customer orientation

 This module is intended for non-front line staff.
 The content reviews the objectives and keys from the core modules and provides all staff with an understanding of their role in customer service through the concept of internal customers.
 The impact of their actions on customers and operating staff is reviewed in several scenarios.
 This module reinforces the concept that all transit staff must provide excellent customer service and fosters a true sense of teamwork across the entire organization.
 Many tasks from the 4 core modules for frontline staff are repeated in this module to provide a common foundation on which to build a customer-focused organization.